COSC3020/all-pairs-shortest-paths-JamesOzzyburn-1/README.md

 What is the worst-case time complexity ($\Theta$) of the algorithm?
 Add your answer, including your reasoning, to this markdown file.

+## Answer
+In my code I first start by creating and filling a 2D array with infinity which is the matrix.
+I then iterate through it and do steps 2 and 3.
+As this is a nested for loop it will be $V * V$ where $V$ is the verticies.
+We then have a triple nested for loop that does step 4 this will get us $V * V * V$.
+As $V^3$ has a higher order than $V^2$ we take that as our worst case time complexity.
+This get us a worst case time complexity of $\Theta(V^3)$.